 Adding a distinctly quaint feel to the town, one of the most significant landmarks in Húsavík is the church.
-Standing at a respectable twenty-six metres high, it looks out across the harbour, ready to welcome the fishermen home after a weary day.
+Standing at a respectable twenty-six meters high, it looks out across the harbour, ready to welcome the fishermen home after a weary day.

 While you are there, look closely at the altar.
-The figures depicted in the painting of Lazarus are based on Húsavík townspeople who modelled for the artist.
+The figures depicted in the painting of Lazarus are based on Húsavík townspeople who modeled for the artist.
 Some were apparently a little disgruntled at the outcome, see if you can figure out which ones they were.